The Chordials

-The Chordials are a collegiate all-gender a cappella group from Cornell University in Ithaca, NY.
+The Chordials is a collegiate all-gender a cappella group from Cornell University in Ithaca, New York.
 They are known for their edgy and passionate style, and perform a broad variety of music genres ranging from rock to alternative/indie to pop.

 History

-The Cornell Chordials were founded in 1997 by a group of Cornell students, including founder Elana Wolff ('01), Music Director Dennis Chow ('99), President Anand Swaminathan ('99), and Business Manager Amanda Stahl ('99).
+The Cornell Chordials was founded in 1997 by a group of Cornell students, including founder Elana Wolff ('01), Music Director Dennis Chow ('99), President Anand Swaminathan ('99), and Business Manager Amanda Stahl ('99).
 The group has traveled and performed in many venues across the northeast, including at Penn State, Haverford, Rutgers, Muhlenberg, RPI, Johns Hopkins, Rochester, Buffalo, New York City, Martha's Vineyard, the Ithaca area, as well as many venues on the Cornell University campus.

 Over the years, the Chordials have had anywhere from six to eighteen members.
 Every year since 1998 the group has produced at least one major concert, including their annual "Cocktail Hour" concert in the spring semester.
 Their original annual fall concert was titled "Crunkapella", but has since changed to "After Hours".
 Throughout their time at Cornell University, the Chordials have maintained a varied repertoire including such songs as Sam Sparro's "Black and Gold", Bon Iver's "8 (circle)", Fleetwood Mac's "The Chain" and Rihanna's "What Now".
 Through their regional performances and their several album releases, the Chordials have become a well-known exemplar of the collegiate a cappella genre.

 The group produced their first album Shaken...
 Not Stirred in the spring of 1999.
 The album features songs such as "Come on Eileen" and "Killing Me Softly."
 The group's second album Not For Minors premiered in the fall of 2002, with songs including Sarah McLachlan's song "Angel" and Madonna's "Like a Prayer", which is now the Chordials' official alumni song.
 Their third album, The Third Chapter, features renditions of "Echo" by Incubus, Gladys Knight's "I Heard It Through the Grapevine", and "One Sweet Day" as recorded by Boyz II Men and Mariah Carey.